akvo/akvo-rsr/doc/dev.md

 We use a branch and PR based development model.

-- `develop` branch is the default branch of the repository.
+- `master` branch is the default branch of the repository.
 Any new commits on this branch are deployed to the test server, automatically.

-- `master` branch is used for deployments to the live server.
-Any new commits to master are automatically deployed to the live server.

-- Any code being committed onto `develop` should go through a pull-request and code-review process.
+- Any code being committed onto `master` should go through a pull-request and code-review process.

-- Any code being committed to the `master` branch should go through a "release process".

 ### Git branches workflow